Norhaven/FluentBoilerplate/README.md

 All official release information / released builds is located at https://www.nuget.org/packages/FluentBoilerplate/.

 **This is a beta-quality work in progress.
-This means that things could break or behave in unexpected ways**
+This means that things could break or behave in unexpected ways.**

 That said, you're more than welcome to report any bugs you may find, contribute, etc.